 (b) Beginning January 2010, each qualifying utility shall establish and make publicly available a biennial acquisition target for cost-effective conservation consistent with its identification of achievable opportunities in (a) of this subsection, and meet that target during the subsequent two-year period.
 At a minimum, each biennial target must be no lower than the qualifying utility’s pro-rata share for that two-year period of its cost-effective conservation potential for the subsequent ten-year period.

 The Washington Utilities and Transportation Commission (Commission) promulgated rules implementing the EIA.
-These rules further require that, “On or before January 31, 2010, and every two years thereafter, each utility must file with the commission a report identifying its ten-year achievable conservation potential and its biennial conservation target.”
-Upon conclusion of its review of the report, “the Commission will determine whether to approve, approve with conditions, or reject the utility’s ten-year achievable conservation potential and biennial conservation target.”
+These rules further require that, “On or before November 1st of every odd-numbered year, each utility must file with the commission a biennial conservation plan.
+The plan must include, but is not limited to: (i) A request that the commission approve its ten-year conservation potential and its biennial conservation target.”
+Upon conclusion of the commission review of the utility’s biennial report or plan, “the Commission will issue a decision accepting or rejecting the calculation of the utility’s conservation target.”

 On June 14, 2012, in Docket UE-111880, the Commission entered Order 01 approving Pacific Power & Light Company, d/b/a PacifiCorp (PacifiCorp or Company) 2012-2021 ten-year achievable conservation potential and 2012-2013 biennial conservation target, subject to conditions.
 One of these conditions required: